pnambiar-cap/generative_engine_litellm/README.md

 ## Security Note

-Remember to keep your `config.yaml` file secure and never commit it with your actual API key to a public repository.
-Consider using environment variables or a secure secrets management system in a production environment.
+Remember to keep your `config.yaml` file secure and never commit it with your actual API key to a public repository. config.yaml is in .gitignore file.

 ## Contributing